ALL CONTENT PROTECTED UNDER THE DIGITAL MILLENNIUM COPYRIGHT ACT.

 I write a blog and want to feature one of your recipes, how do I go about doing that legally?

 Thank you so much, what an honor for me!
 Due to the Digital Media Copyright Act of 1998, there are certain regulations about reproducing digital content from the internet.
 I’d love for you to link to me but doing it properly ensures that both your blog and mine don’t suffer any ill repercussions.

 If you would like to show one of my recipes on your blog, your own pictures and insights on the recipe can certainly be used, as well as brief quotes from my post, but please link to SouthernPlate.com for the full recipe rather than put it on your blog.
 This is much better for you and me in the long haul.

 Do you have a recipe for ______________?

-There are about five hundred recipes on SouthernPlate.com right now so chances are pretty good I do!
+There are about two thousand recipes on SouthernPlate.com right now so chances are pretty good I do!
 Please use the search box in the top right of the page or browse through the index.

 I love your recipes!
 Do I have to print out all of the pictures to get them, though?

 Thank you!
 I love you reading my recipes!
 I’ve recently added a feature that makes each recipe print friendly, just click the “print this” button at the bottom.
 Please note: I have had to go back and hand code every single post in order to make it print friendly.
 With over five hundred posts, I missed a few.
 Your patience is greatly appreciated if you happen upon one of these.
 Feel free to copy and paste it in a word program in order to print or simply write down the recipe by hand until I can get to it.

 I want to start a blog.
 Can I email you with questions and ask for advice?